Bachelor of Policing

 Whether you plan to join the NSW Police Force, or you are after a career in other law enforcement or justice agencies, the UWS Policing degree is the ideal choice.
 The course has been developed in collaboration with the NSW Police Force and is based on real life, practical experience.
 It will provide you with essential knowledge and skills in policing theory and practice to equip you for a career with the NSW Police Force and other policing agencies.

-If you are planning to join the NSW Police Force your third year of study will be completed at the Goulburn NSW Police College.
+If you are planning to join the NSW Police Force your third year of study will be completed at the Goulburn NSW Police Academy.
 Professional suitability assessment occurs during first and second year of study (this assessment is not a requirement for entry into the degree).
 You must also satisfy the professional suitability criteria before any offer of police employment is made.

 If you plan to pursue a career in a law enforcement agency other than the NSW Police Force, or for whatever reason are unable to join the NSW Police Force, you will do your third year on-campus at UWS completing a Bachelor of Social Science with a major in Criminology and Criminal Justice.